hbc/knowledgebase/scrnaseq/Thoughts_on_lymphocyte_Antigen_Receptor_transcripts_in_sc_RNA_Seq_analyses.md

 <br>
 <br>

-In vertebrates, the lymphocyte antigen receptors, T Cell Receptor (TCR) and B Cell Receptor (BCR) are encoded by V ("variable"), D ("diversity"), J("joining"), and C ("constant") genes (or gene "segments") located in TCR and BCR loci.
+In vertebrates, the lymphocyte antigen receptors, T Cell Receptor (TCR) and B Cell Receptor (BCR) are encoded by V ("variable"), D ("diversity"), J ("joining"), and C ("constant") genes (or gene "segments") located in TCR and BCR loci.
 Numerous different versions of each segment type are found in germline DNA.
-(For example, in humans there are > 80 different TCR*a* V segments.)
+(For example, in humans there are > 80 different TCR*alpha* V segments.)
 During lymphocyte development, through a process called "somatic recombination", or "v(d)j recombination" (in contrast to "genetic recombination" during meiosis), individual v,d,j and c segments are selected to encode a unique TCR or BCR sequence for each cell.
 The unselected segments are excised from the DNA.
 The nearly random selection and combination of individual v,d,j and c segments, promotes a vast (est. > 10<sup>15</sup> ) combinatorial diversity of potential unique antigen binding domains encoded on individual lymphocyte antigen receptors.
 Antigen receptor diversity generated through somatic recombination, and immune memory promoted through lymphocyte clonal expansion are the hallmarks of vertebrate adaptive immunity.

 [https://en.wikipedia.org/wiki/V(D)J_recombination](https://en.wikipedia.org/wiki/V\(D\)J_recombination)

 [v(d)j recombination](https://www.ncbi.nlm.nih.gov/books/NBK27140/)

+Reference nomenclature for v,d,j gene loci in mouse/human: [IMGT]([http://www.imgt.org/genedb/](https://www.imgt.org/IMGTrepertoire/))

+Note on the _nearly_ randomness of the v.d.j recombination process: In practice, germline v,d,j genes do not have the exact same probability of being used for a rearrangement, notably because they differ in terms of their copy number, DNA conformation/chromatin accessibility, and because the process of segment excision is iterative (if a non-functional (= non-productive) rearrangement is generated after a first round of excision favoring genes in the middle of the locus, a second round of rearrangement may occur using more distal genes before the clone is discarded).
+See [this review](https://pubmed.ncbi.nlm.nih.gov/29944757/) for a quantitative discussion of the matter and its consequence when assessing repertoire sharing.

+* * *
 <br>
 <br>